Do You Know Your Rights Regarding Parking Fines?

-As a driver of a WAV, you should be well aware of the rights and responsibilities that go with a blue badge.
+As a driver of a Wheelchair Accessible Vehicle, you should be well aware of the rights and responsibilities that go with a blue badge.
 However it is very useful for you to know the rules and regulations around parking fines, for when you are not using the blue badge, or get an unexpected fine.

 Did you know that for example, in England, ten minutes must be allowed after the end of the time paid before an enforcement notice is issued?

-However, private firms that run car parks for other businesses such as supermarkets, shopping centres and railway stations can issue fines for motorists who overstay their time paid – and do not always waive this for WAV – Blue badge holders.
+However, private firms that run car parks for other businesses such as supermarkets, shopping centres and railway stations can issue fines for motorists who overstay their time paid – and do not always waive this for Wheelchair Accessibility Vehicle – Blue badge holders.

 A shop owner in Essex, for example, recently challenged a private firm for enforcing an £85 fine for staying for nearly three hours in a parking space that offered 2 hours free parking.
 He stated that private firms had no right to impose a penalty beyond the extra cost they had incurred due to his overstaying.

 This was overruled, but this does not necessarily give private companies a free hand.
 In this case, it was decided that £85 was not extravagant, but the line between what would be classed as reasonable and unreasonable was not stated.
 It is assumed that if the fine is anywhere between £60 and £130, depending on the location, then a court would enforce the penalty if the parker refused to pay themselves.

 Therefore, if you park in a private parking firm, make sure you look for the signs and leave when you should to avoid a fine.
 Private parking firms must have clear signs indicating their policies, and if they do not then they could be challenged if you did not see the signs.